Ukrainian Democratic Party: General Ukrainian Nonpartisan Democratic Organization

 The party was formed out of the General Ukrainian Organization, also known as General Ukrainian Nonpartisan Democratic Organization.
-The organization was formed also in Kiev earlier in 1897 by the Ukrainized Polish political activist Volodymyr Antonovych and the Ukrainian lexicographer Oleksandr Konysky.
+The organization was formed in Kyiv earlier in 1897 by the Ukrainized Polish political activist Volodymyr Antonovych and the Ukrainian lexicographer Oleksandr Konysky.

-That organization united all Hromadas from some 20 cities across the Ukrainian lands.
+That organization united all Hromadas from some twenty cities across the Ukrainian lands.
 The organization published the magazine Vik, organized the Shevchenko's festivals, and provided political sanctuary for the politically persecuted national activists.

-First years and Split
+First years and split

 The UDP was seeking liquidation of absolutism in the Russian Empire and the introduction of a constitutional order (similarly to the Russian Kadets).
 The party also was pursuing an autonomy for the Ukrainian lands with its own regional diet (sejm) and implementation of the Ukrainian language throughout the territory.
 Among its early leaders were Serhiy Yefremov, Borys Hrinchenko, Yevhen Chykalenko.

 At the end of 1904 a left-inclined group of its party members split into another political party, the Ukrainian Radical Party.
 Unlike the democrats, the Ukrainian radicals were for the constitutional monarchy.
 Among the radicals were the above-mentioned Serhiy Yefremov, Borys Hrinchenko as well as Modest Levytsky, Fedir Matushevsky, and others.
 The party published its periodicals in Lviv and Saint Petersburg.
 It did not manage to create much of influence on the local population in Ukraine and in the autumn of 1905 reunited back with democrats into the Ukrainian Democratic Radical Party (UDRP).